JohnSnowLabs/spark-nlp/docs/en/alab/tasks.md

 Project Owners/Managers can assign tasks to annotator(s) and reviewer(s) in order to better plan/distribute project work.
 Annotators and Reviewers can only view tasks that are assigned to them which means there is no chance of accidental work overlap.

-For assigning a task to an annotator, from the task page select one or more tasks and from the Assign dropdown choose an annotator.
+For assigning a task to an annotator, from the task page select one or more tasks and from the `Assign` dropdown choose an annotator.
-You can only assign a task to annotators that have already been added to the project.
-For adding an annotator to the project, go to the Setup page and share the project with the annotator by giving him/her the update right.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/task_assignment.gif" style="width:100%;"/>

+You can only assign a task to annotators that have already been added to the project team.
+For adding an annotator to the project team, select your project and navigate to the `Setup>Team` menu item.
+On the `Add Team Member` page, search for the user you want to add, select the role you want to assign to him/her and click on `Add To Team` button.

-When upgrading from an older version of the Annotation Lab, the annotators will no longer have access to the tasks they worked on unless they will be assigned to those explicitely by the admin user who created the project.
-Once they are assigned, they can resume work and no information will be lost.
+> **NOTE:** When upgrading from an older version of the Annotation Lab, the annotators will no longer have access to the tasks they worked on unless they are assigned to those explicitely by the admin user who created the project.
+Once they are assigned, they can resume work and no information is lost.

 ## Task Status